 - Low-residency format combines three intensive summer residency periods with four semesters of rigorous online coursework, and the ongoing guidance of a mentor

 - Students will engage with artists, thinkers, curators, critics and culture producers from around the world, participating in a global conversation about the arts

 Request information at firstname.lastname@example.org to learn more about the Art Practice program at our site.

-Like the nature of the work we hope to help students produce, this program itself is a work in progress, and will be continuously refined as a function of the experience of all its participants.
-This is an exciting time for us, and another example of why SVA is seen as an art college for the 21st century.
+Like the nature of the work we hope to help students produce, this program itself is a work in progress, and is continuously refined as a function of the experience of all its participants.